mel-project/bridge-utils/README.md

 minted to the Ethereum recipient.
 The final step in the bridge life cycle is burning the tokens, which emits an event which will be used as a receipt to thaw the frozen assets on Themelio (the Themelio recipient is specified as an argument in the burn() and burnBatch() functions).
-This CLI program takes 2 flags, `--num-stakedocs` and `--num-transactions` (indirectly specifying the desired merkle proof length), and uses that many random Themelio stakedoc and transaction structs in its operations.
+This CLI program takes 3 flags, `--num-stakedocs`, `--num-transactions`, and `--themelio-recipient`, which specify the size of the stakes root preimage, the transaction tree height (and indirectly the Merkle proof length), and the address to release the funds to on Themelio, respectively.

 Each time it is run a new ThemelioProxy contract will be created, but you can use environment variables to specify the addresses of predeployed Ed25519, Blake3, and ThemelioBridge contracts